-It is very important to understand the natural history of HIV.
+It is important to know about the natural history of HIV.

 Natural history of HIV

-During the next few days or weeks, HIV continues to multiply in the lymph nodes.
-Lymph nodes packed with CD4 cells, which HIV uses to reproduce.
+- During the next few days or weeks, HIV continues to multiply in the lymph nodes closest to the infection.
+After sexual transmission, this will be lymph nodes near your groin.

 As viral load increases, this high level of viral activity produces symptoms in up to 80% people.
-HIV can cause a range symptoms that include night sweats, fevers, weakness and tiredness and, more rarely, mouth ulcers.
+These seroconversion symptoms include night sweats, fevers, weakness and tiredness and, more rarely, mouth ulcers.

 The immune system reacts to viral load in the blood by producing antibodies to fight HIV.
-It usually takes 1-3 months after infection for antibodies to HIV to be strong enough to be detected on an HIV antigen test.
-Occasionally it can take longer.
+It usually takes 1-3 months after infection for HIV antibodies to be strong enough to be detected on an HIV antigen test.
+Occasionally this can take longer.